joomlatools/logman-jevents/README.md

 ## Limitations

-Delete actions on Events and their repetitions are not supported due to insufficient data being passed to the dispatcher.
-Only the resource ID is passed and there is no way of grabbing the required data before the delete action takes place, i.e. no before delete events.
+At the moment and on the latest stable version of JEvents (v3.4.0RC6), delete actions on Events and their repetitions are not supported due to insufficient data being when triggering the event.